21centuryweather/21st-Century-Weather-Software-Wiki/python/concurrent_futures.md

 if __name__ == "__main__":

     n_procs = os.cpu_count() # Find number of seperate CPUs
-    worker_pool = concurrent.futures.ProcessPoolExecutor(max_workers=10)  # Create the number of parallel branches and fix it equal to the number of cores.
+    worker_pool = concurrent.futures.ProcessPoolExecutor(max_workers=n_procs)  # Create the number of parallel branches and fix it equal to the number of cores.
 Each core will have one job submitted

     futures = {}